• Skip to primary navigation

 Tearing out the Walls

-For days, our long-time handyperson, Layna Spahr, who is happy for you to know is transexual, has been working late with a helper tearing out the walls to keep the house from molding.
+For days, our long-time handyperson, Layna Spahr, who is happy for you to know is transgender, has been working late with a helper tearing out the walls to keep the house from molding.
 One night I made them dinner.
 After all, if the house becomes unlivable, I will have to move.
 Plus I was lonely.

 The next morning, I got a text thanking me and checking in.
 It ended with, “BTW, I forgot to mention that S.B. is my wife.”